astrodbtoolkit/astrodb_utils/docs/pages/developer_installation.rst

     pip install -e ".[test]"

-Then, in the tests directory, run
+Then, in the `astrodb_utils/tests/` directory, run

 .. code-block:: bash